The Car's the Star

-The Car's the Star is a British classic car television series hosted by Quentin Willson.
+The Car's the Star is a British classic car television series hosted by Quentin Willson, and was a spin-off from the original version of Top Gear.
 In each episode, a biography of the car described by Willson was interspersed by interviews with the cars' owners.
 The show would sometimes show footage of owners club events and race days.